Associate in Arts and Sciences (DTA)

 This degree is designed for students planning to major in specific science or engineering fields at a 4-year school.
 It is accepted by many Washington state public and private 4-year colleges and universities (check with university to which you are planning to transfer) and is an efficient pathway for students to complete the majority of prerequisites for certain science and engineering majors.
 Students will generally transfer with junior standing but may be required to complete additional general educational requirements after transfer.
 This degree requires classes that are highly sequential and so early and frequent advising is strongly encouraged.

 The Associate in Science Transfer degree is designed for students interested in majors such as:

 Associate in Science degree planning sheets:

 Associate in Business (Transfer - Major Related Program)

 If you’re planning to major in business at a university then this may be the transfer degree for you!
 This degree helps you graduate from WCC well prepared for various business majors at most 4-year schools in the state of Washington.

 Business is often a competitive major to get into.
 You may need to apply to the department separately and there could be GPA requirements or entrance exams.
 Completion of this degree does not guarantee admission into a business program!
 Students are strongly encouraged to research business programs at prospective universities and talk with departmental advisors to learn about admission requirements.

 This degree includes some elective credits.
 Use those credits to satisfy any additional university requirements.
 For example, if you’re planning to major in business at Western Washington University, we suggest completing BIS 101 Intro to Business Computing.
-Or if you’re interested in attending WSU, we’d recommend completing CIS 100 and EDUC 280.
-Check with you intended school about any additional requirements.
+Or if you’re interested in attending WSU, we’d recommend completing CIS 100 and BTEC 101 (formerly BIS 101) Check with you intended school about any additional requirements.
 Associate in Business degree planning sheet.

 Benefits of transferring to a participating school after completing this degree include: